ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/data/Developing Your Own/decorators.md

 ### Modifications

-`edit.data` allows for data modifications to be made.
+`pyearthtools.data` allows for data modifications to be made.
 These directly interface with the indexes, and allow advanced usage of the variables each dataset has.

 When specifying the variables, the modification syntax can be used